tomhrr/cosh/doc/all.md

 `env` returns a hash containing the current set of environment variables.

+`getenv` takes an environment variable name and returns the value for that variable, or null if the variable does not exist.

+`setenv` takes an environment variable name and a value, and set that environment variable as having that value.

 ### Miscellaneous functions

 `rand` takes a floating-point value and returns a random value between